 The project is designed to ease several chokepoints, add capacity during emergencies, and reduce weaving and merging.
 The inside and outside shoulders between Dumfries Road and the Prince William Parkway will be widened, both north and southbound, to 12 feet with full-depth pavement to make the shoulders suitable for traffic use during accidents, evacuation, enforcement and detours.
 Also, crews will extend the acceleration and deceleration lanes between the on- and off-ramps at these exits.

 A new 23-mile Silver rail line will extend service from the existing Orange Line at the East Falls Church station in Fairfax County to Route 722/Ryan Road in Loudon County.
 Construction is wrapping up on Phase I on this project as crew finish work at four new stations in Tysons Corner.
 Visit dullesmetro.com for detailed project information.

 Multiple improvements are underway as part of the Department of Defense Base Realignment and Closure (BRAC) plan.
-These include the completion of the Fairfax County Parkway from Route 286 to Route 1 and I-95 ramps to Fort Belvoir North (formerly the Engineer Proving Ground) and a study to build ramps to the Mark Center.
+These include the completion of the Fairfax County Parkway from Route 286 to Route 1 and I-95 ramps to Fort Belvoir North (formerly the Engineer Proving Ground) and a northbound auxiliary lane on I-395 and HOV ramp to the Mark Center.